deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Yeah.
 Watch this.”
 He clawed a switch on the side, and cleared his throat.

 “...Lost cub howling, lost cub howling.
-Big brother played Winter Fire, now plays hide-in-the-dark.
+Big brother played fire-in-the-cold, now plays hide-in-the-dark.
 Stole some toys, mother’s angry, showing fangs, claws out.
 Made some friends from Clan Dirtyfoot.
 Want to play fetch and run home, here’s how we play.”
 He slotted what looked like a data drive into a port on the device’s side and watched intently as it did… whatever it was doing.

 He rocked back and flicked an ear with a satisfied air when the green light atop the device blinked three times and turned blue.